Maryland Pharmacy Technician Licensing Guide

 • You will also be required to complete the Maryland CJIS criminal background check and submit proof of age and education

 If you’re a high school student interested in healthcare, working part-time as a pharmacy technician is a great way to gain hands-on experience early.
-This role gives you the opportunity to work alongside pharmacists, nurses, physicians, and other healthcare professionals—providing a valuable first look at potential careers in pharmacy and medicine.
+This role gives you the opportunity to work alongside pharmacists, nurses, physicians, and other healthcare professionals and provides a valuable first look at potential careers in pharmacy and medicine.

 The Maryland Board of Pharmacy allows students who are at least 17 years old to apply for a pharmacy technician license—even if they haven’t yet graduated.
 As long as you’re currently enrolled in high school, you meet the education requirement to become licensed.